Love is hard to find at the best of times.

 And then, years later, you will find love in the mud.

-A few years ago, Lean Eater Meegan Dowe was contemplating the dirt at eye level.
+A few years ago, Precision Nutrition Coaching client Meegan Dowe was contemplating the dirt at eye level.

 She’d been overweight as long as she could remember, living in a rut of “neglectful behavior”.
 It wasn’t comfortable, but at least it was familiar.
 Food was a friend, a soother, and a longtime companion in the dark, lonely trenches.